EivalHani/CycleGANFinalProject/README.md

 If you want to keep training or use different dataset, follow the instructions on CycleGANOptions.ipynb.

-We tok the trained model from thos link:
+We took the trained model from this link:

 [https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/tree/master](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix